maketext/many-table/README.md

 This is an introduction to the many-table under development.

 Help for this source code will be congratulated.

-Please participate a modify source code and development a lot.
+Please participate in modifying source code and development a lot.

 ## Login